a-vzhik/DpiManagement/README.md

 **Set-Dpi** - sets screen DPI, given in percents.
 By default this command doesn't logoff from the system, but you can use *-AutoReboot* switch parameter to force logoff.

 **Switch-Dpi** - switches DPI in the given list one-by-one based on the current DPI.
-This command sets DPI with *-AutoReboot* switch, so changes are applied immidiately.
+This command sets DPI with *-AutoReboot* switch, so changes are applied immediately.

 **Convert-DpiPixelsToPercentage** - converts DPI measured in pixels to DPI measured in percents.